cadCAD-org/DynamicGamesSeminar/README.md

 ### Part 3: Applications

+Lecture components in part 3 will be noticibly shorter focusing on examples from active projects; guest presentations and discussions will be prioritized as teams are focusing on their projects.
+Reference examples and guest speakers will be announced closer to the dates of these seminars.

 [future link to folder in repo]

 #### Week 9

+Reference Example[tbd]  with Focus on the scoping phase.

 #### Week 10

+Reference Example[tbd]  with Focus on the mathematical modeling phase.

 #### Week 11

+Reference Example[tbd]  with Focus on the writing and running computational experiments phase.

 #### Week 12

+Reference Example[tbd]  with Focus on analyzing data and making decisions phase.

 ### Finale: Project Showcase